shyamkarla/guide-intro-to-angular/tutorial/12-directives-overview.md

 __Note:__ Here's a [great video introducing Angular directives](https://www.youtube.com/watch?v=0r5QvzjjKDc).

-Directives are not just custom elements, they are much more... you can use them for all sort of custom logic, especially that you might wish to reuse some code.
-(Keep it [DRY](http://en.wikipedia.org/wiki/Don't_repeat_yourself).)
+Directives are not just custom elements, they are much more... you can use them for all sort of custom logic, especially that you want to reuse some code.
+(Gotta keep it [DRY](http://en.wikipedia.org/wiki/Don't_repeat_yourself).)